CommonAccord/Cmacc-Org/Doc/Wx/com/pa/Settlement/Class_Action_v0.md

 Recital.ClassCounselLabored=Class Counsel asserts that they have expended considerable time in prosecuting {theory of liability} claims of the proposed Settlement Class and the legal fees provided herein, equal to {Legal.Fee.%} of the Settlement Amount minus the Service Payments (defined below), plus costs, are fair and reasonable.

-<b>Recital.L</b>=slight difference in wording of the fee as between L and I. And we reference the definition of Service Payments here, rather than earlier.
+Recital.L=slight difference in wording of the fee as between L and I. And we reference the definition of Service Payments here, rather than earlier.

 Recital.AgreeToSettle=The Parties have agreed to fully and finally compromise, settle, and resolve any and all demands, claims, and causes of action, present and future, arising from the Amended Complain, as described below.